WillGolden80742/MyMedia-Search-bot/README.md

 # [Media Search bot](https://github.com/Mahesh0253/Media-Search-bot)
+This project is a Telegram bot built with the Pyrogram library that provides various functionalities related to media, translation, and more.
+The bot is based on the original code from [Mahesh0253/Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot) and has been extended and modified.

 * Index channel or group files for inline search.
 * When you post file on telegram channel or group this bot will save that file in database, so you can search easily in inline mode.